davidhartsough/fosteringflourishing.org/src/pages/needs/psychological/relationships.md

 - Have at least 2–3 close, dependable, positive relationships with other people
 - Feel well-connected and satisfied with personal relationships
-- Have a sense of community, belonging, and social integration
+- Have a sense of community, belonging, and social connection
 - Understand personal relationship needs
 - Track relationship needs weekly and/or monthly
 - Fulfill personal relationship needs